KSP-KOS/KOS/doc/source/structures/volumes_and_files/volume.rst

     :return: :struct:`VolumeItem`

     Opens the file or directory pointed to by the given path and returns :struct:`VolumeItem`.
-It will fail if the file or directory doesn't exist.
+It will return a boolean false if the given file or directory does not exist.

 .. method:: Volume:CREATE(path)